joshvoll/capstone/README.md

 # Routine items

-The application should store TODO items, and each TODO item contains the following fields:
+The application should store Routine items, and each Routine item contains the following fields:

 * `routineId` (string) - a unique id for an item
 * `createdAt` (string) - date and time when an item was created
 * `name` (string) - name of a Routine item (e.g. "Change a light bulb")
 * `dueDate` (string) - date and time by which an item should be completed
 * `done` (boolean) - true if an item was completed, false otherwise
-* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item
+* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a Routine item

 You might also store an id of a user who created a Routine item.